 Rice (Oryza sativa) is one of the oldest cereal grains in the world.
-It contains carbohydrates, which provide energy to the body, but can raise blood sugar.
-People typically categorise rice into two types: white or brown.
+It contains carbohydrates, which provide energy to the body but can raise blood sugar.
+People typically categorize rice into two types: white or brown.

-People have grown the grain for at least 5,000 years.
-It is a staple food for
+People have grown rice for at least 5,000 years.
+It is a staple food for more than half the world’s population, and much of the world’s rice comes from Asia.

 There are thousands of types of rice, but depending on how producers process them, they fit into two groups: white or brown (whole grain).